It seems like everything is getting a reboot these days, from superheroes to Jumanji to Bonkers.

 Missile Command was one of the first games where I remember having to apply some real strategy.
 You have to predict the path of the incoming missiles while also balancing how many missiles you have to defend your cities, and from which defense site you’re launching them.

 And, of course, it gets harder and harder as you go along, until your screen is filled with glorious vector-graphic explosions.

 There are already a bunch of knock-off mobile games out there, but the weight of the Missile Command name is sorely missing.
-What if someone really dove in and turned into a bigger war strategy game?
-I know I'd be on board.
+What if someone really dove in and turned it into a bigger war strategy game?
+I know I’d be on board.

 I’m still really unsure of what happens in this game, but I know you have to explore dungeons, find keys and fight dragons.
 I still think the sword looks like an arrow, and I actually pretty much hated to play this game — it never really lived up to the sweet-looking cover art — but Adventure, released in 1980 for the Atari 2600, was groundbreaking.

 This was really the first of its kind for home consoles, setting the stage for every single RPG to come after.
 Yes, EVERY SINGLE ONE.

 I would love to see this franchise brought back as just an old-fashioned dungeon crawler, except, you know, the gameplay isn’t god awful and you can actually tell what things are supposed to be.

 There was a time when I could ollie and manual my way to besting nearly any other Tony Hawk player I came in contact with.

 Never before or since has skateboarding been so well translated into video games.
 Not to mention the killer soundtrack for the first release in the franchise.

 After a while, they kept getting cutesy and adding elements that frankly no one wanted.
 I want to just get out there, skate, rack up a bunch of points, and hear some punk music.